brandon-rbc/ggst-api/README.md

 # ggst-api-py

+## NOTE: Does not work with ArcSys's current Strive API

 A barebones wrapper for Guilty Gear Strive's REST API

 https://github.com/halvnykterist/ggst-api-rs was used as a reference to deconstruct the api and inspired the formation of the rest of my code.